Sonus Networks to buy Network Equipment Technologies

-Voice and data communication equipment maker Sonus Networks (SONS.O) will buy smaller rival Network Equipment Technologies (NET) NWK.O for $41.3 million to tap into the government segment.
+Sonus Networks (SONS.O) will buy smaller rival Network Equipment Technologies (NET) NWK.O for $41.3 million to add to its communication solutions portfolio.

-Sonus will pay $1.35 per share for the networking equipment provider, a premium of 14.4 percent to NET's Monday closing price.
+Sonus, which makes voice and data communication equipment, will pay $1.35 for each NET share, a premium of 14.4 percent to NET's Monday closing price.

-NET, which got 50 percent of its total revenue from government customers last year, counts the U.S. Department of Defense, the U.S. Army, NASA and the U.K Ministry of Defense among its customers.

-"NET has a long history of selling to U.S. and foreign governments which presents a new vertical market opportunity for Sonus," Sonus Chief Executive Ray Dolan said on a conference call.

 Sonus expects the deal to add about $15 million to $20 million to its revenue in the second half of fiscal 2012.